Bund yields dip as investors eye German parliament vote on Greece

 German 10-year yields, the benchmark for euro zone borrowing costs, were 4 basis points down at 0.75 percent while yields on other top-rated bonds were 5 bps lower.

-“There remains some concerns about Greece and there will probably be some dissenters among Merkel’s majority, but on the other hand we will have some support coming from the opposition,” said BNP Paribas strategist Patrick Jacq.
+“There remains some concerns about Greece and there will probably be some dissenters among (Chancellor Angela) Merkel’s majority but on the other hand we will have some support coming from the opposition,” said BNP Paribas strategist Patrick Jacq.

 “We had lots of supply in July, now it’s over, so over the weeks ahead net supply will be strongly negative and this means that demand will be far larger than supply and it makes sense to see yields falling.
 We expect Bund yields to fall to 55 basis points in September.”

-Spanish and Italian 10-year yields were 0.5-2 bps lower at 1.99 percent and 1.98 percent, respectively.
+Spanish and Italian 10-year yields were both at 1.98 percent, 2 bps lower at 1.98 percent both.
 Their yield premiums over German Bunds have fallen 40 bps over the past 10 days as the worst fears about Greece exiting the euro have eased.

-Italy gave investors 1.574 billion euros of its March 2030 bond in exchange for five bonds maturing in 2016 and 2018 as part of continued efforts to reduce redemptions in those years.
+Greek 10-year yields were a touch lower too though trade in the bonds has been restricted over the last couple of weeks because of capital controls in the country.

-With a “Grexit” averted for now, sovereign debt bankers are turning their focus to the scale of the refinancing needs in some of the euro zone’s indebted states as the interest rate cycle turns and the crutch of central bank bond-buying is set to be taken away in just over a year.
+International Monetary Fund Director Christine Lagarde said on Friday the Fund could participate in a “complete” package to put the Greek economy back on track, make its debt sustainable and allow it to get its funding from financial markets.

-Greek 10-year yields were 15 bps down at 11.60 percent though trade in the bonds has been restricted over the last couple of weeks because of capital controls in the country.
+Lagarde also reaffirmed her view that the country needed some form of debt relief, arguing that this did not have to be an outright write-off but could involve measures such as a significant extension of loan maturities, stretching of repayment schedules, and reducing interests charged.

 Market focus later turns to U.S. consumer CPI inflation for June, followed by University of Michigan sentiment data for July.
 Yields on U.S. Treasuries have risen this week as Federal Reserve Chair Janet Yellen reiterated that U.S. interest rates will probably be lifted later in the year.
 (Editing by Tom Heneghan)